 Our Governance, Nominating and Executive Committee selects nominees on the basis of recognized achievements and their ability to bring various skills and experience to the deliberations of the Board, as described in more detail in the Corporate Governance Guidelines available on our website at www.fairisaac.com.
-Non-employee nominees must be independent as defined in the listing standards of the NYSE.
-All of the current nominees to the Board were recommended as nominees by the Governance, Nominating and Executive Committee, and the full Board subsequently voted unanimously to recommend them to the stockholders as nominees.
-All of the nominees are presently serving on our Board, except for Mr. Graziano and Mr. Loren, who are new nominees for the Board.
+All of the current nominees to the Board were recommended as nominees by the Governance, Nominating and Executive Committee, and the full Board voted unanimously to designate them as nominees for election at the Annual Meeting.
+All of the nominees are presently serving on our Board, except Mr. McFarlane and Mr. White, who are new nominees for the Board.